Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: L evy processes

-Throughout, $(\Omega\,,\F,\P)$ is a fixed probability space.
+Throughout, $(\Omega,\F,\P)$ is a fixed probability space.

-Let $G$ denote an LCA group, and suppose $Y:=\{Y_t\}_{t\ge 0}$ is a stochastic process on $(\Omega\,,\F,\P)$ with values in $G$.
+Let $G$ denote an LCA group, and suppose $Y:=\{Y_t\}_{t\ge0}$ is a stochastic process on $(\Omega,\F,\P)$ with values in $G$.
 [We always opt to write $Y_t$ in place of $Y(t)$, as is customary in the theory of stochastic processes.]
+We say that $Y$ is a \emph{L\'evy process} on $G$ if: \begin{longlist}[(2)] \item[(1)] $Y_0={\e}_G$, the identity element of $G$; \item[(2)] $Y_{t+s}Y_s^{-1}$ is independent of $\{Y_u\}_{u\in[0,s]}$ and has the same distribution as $Y_t$, for all $s,t\ge0$; and \item[(3)] the random function $t\mapsto Y_t$ is right continuous and has left limits everywhere with probability one. \end{longlist}

-We say that $Y$ is a \emph{L\'evy process} on $G$ if: \begin{enumerate} \item $Y_0=\e_G$, the identity element of $G$; \item $Y_{t+s}Y_s^{-1}$ is independent of $\{Y_u\}_{u\in[0,s]}$ and has the same distribution as $Y_t$, for all $s,t\ge 0$; and \item The random function $t\mapsto Y_t$ is right continuous and has left limits everywhere with probability one. \end{enumerate} This is slightly more stringent-seeming than the standard definition, but is equivalent to the standard definition, for instance, when $G$ is metrizable.
+Our definition might appear to be slightly more stringent than the standard definition, but turns out to be equivalent to the standard definition, for instance, when $G$ is metrizable.

 Let $\mu_t:=\P\circ Y_t^{-1}$ denote the distribution of the random variable $Y_t$.
-Then, $\{P_t\}_{t\ge 0}$ is a convolution semigroup, where
+Then $\{P_t\}_{t\ge0}$ is a convolution semigroup, where